-- The school has regular visits from SEND specialist teachers from the local authority and the Behaviour Support Team (BPBP) who provide advice to staff support the success and progress of individual pupils. - A Speech & Language Therapist visits termly to assess and plan support for targeted pupils.
-These programmes are then delivered by a trained Teaching Assistant if they are not seen in clinic. - The Governor with specific responsibility for SEND has completed the SEND Governor training.
+- The school has regular visits from SEND specialist teachers from the local authority and the Behaviour Support Team (BPBP) who provide advice to staff support the success and progress of individual pupils. - The NHS Epilepsy Nurse visits to review care plan for children and to train staff to administer rescue medication to support individual children. - The Governor with specific responsibility for SEND has completed the SEND Governor training.

-Further Training for staff for the academic year 23-24 has been timetabled as follows:
+Further Training for staff for the academic year 24/25 has been timetabled as follows: